-Financial assets measured at Fair Value Through Profit or Loss (FVTPL):
+Financial assets measured at fair value through profit and loss (FVTPL)

 Financial assets are measured at fair value through profit and loss if these does not meet the criteria for classification as measured at amortised cost or at fair value through other comprehensive income.
 All fair value changes are recognised in the Statement of Profit and Loss.